-I've been a huge fan of SmartWool since I first bought their hiking socks for my 'round the world trip in 2007.
+I've been a massive fan of SmartWool since I first bought their hiking socks for my 'round the world trip in 2007.

-Since moving to Austin and prioritizing warm-weather destinations, I don't wear socks as often, and having learned the hard that Athlete's Foot sucks, so I just assume bring a few extra pairs to avoid re-using them before washings.
+Since moving to Austin and prioritizing warm-weather destinations, I don't wear socks as often, and having learned the hard way that Athlete's Foot sucks, I bring a few extra pairs to avoid re-using them before washings.

 Regardless of how many are packed, they're a comfortable, breathable, and durable choice.